Towards Robust Representation of Limit Orders Books for Deep Learning Models: Desiderata of LOB Representations

+Considering market activities that take place in the time scale of milliseconds or even nanoseconds, both storing and processing limit order book data faces the obstacles of dealing with big data problems.
+The good news is, since the limit order book is an accumulation of market activities, one can store the message information i.e. changes of the limit order book, instead of the entire order book to reduce the storage cost.
+Thus, the main challenge brought by the big data raises when applying machine learning models on limit order book data. \\

-As we mentioned, the performance of machine learning models relies hugely on representations, either learned via representation learning or designed via feature engineering.
-We would like to propose some desiderata for improving the robustness of LOB-related data representations and machine learning models designed on top of certain representations.
-These desiderata come from two perspectives.
-The first perspective is from the information transformation, focusing on whether the representation is a meaningful, comprehensive and efficient way to reflect the original information.
-The second perspective is from the machine learning point of view, concerning about whether this representation is compatible and appropriate for the machine learning model to be used in real tasks.
-Note that, data can be represented differently in storage, transition or analysis and our desiderata only applies on the representation directly fed to machine learning models as inputs. \begin{itemize} \item \textbf{Region of interests} The entire limit order book may contain hundreds of price levels with a large range of price.
-A complete representation including all price levels leads is not always necessary for all the tasks.
-Thus, an appropriate region of interests needs to be placed to the limit order book to reach a balance between complexity and performance.
+In this paper, we propose some desiderata guiding the preparation and representation of limit order book data for machine learning models.
+These desiderata come not just from the perspective of whether the representation is a meaningful, comprehensive and efficient way to reflect the original information.
+They are driven from the machine learning point of view, concerning whether this representation is compatible and appropriate for the machine learning model to be used in real tasks.
+Note that, data can be represented differently in storage, transition or analysis and our desiderata only applies on the representation directly fed to machine learning models as inputs.